hashicorp/terraform-provider-aws/website/docs/d/ram_resource_share.html.markdown

 * `status` - The Status of the RAM share.
 * `owning_account_id` - The ID of the AWS account that owns the resource share.
 * `tags` - The Tags attached to the RAM share
+* `resources` - A list of resource ARNs associated with this resource share